INCA TRAIL TREK PERMITS 2016 and 2017 From January to December. (Except on February when the trail is closed).

 Permits for Inca Trail and Multiday tours with Inca Trail trek from January 1st 2016 to December are limited, First come...First serve basis...
 (We strongly recommned to book 6 months in advance.)
 You must book and pay a deposit well in advance, so we can secure your spots with the park and find a space in our group.
-(Tours available from December 7th to December 17th 2015... then from Jan, March, April, May, June 2016.
+(Tours available from November and December 2016... then from Jan, March, April, May, June 2017.
 (BEFORE BOOKING ON THE CALENDAR PLEASE): CHECK AVAILABILITY HERE OR Register your details on Step 2 , generate a code to pay a booking deposit on Step 3 or with PayPal.
 Or see directions on Booking Information at the end of this page.

 ALTERNATIVES TO THE INCA TRAIL